Tourism Ministry Raises The Bar For Mexico’s Magical Towns

 Such critiques have been directed at towns in Puebla, the state with the most Magical Towns, and places like Ajijic in Jalisco.
 With these new reforms, Sectur aims to refocus the program on quality and sustainability, ensuring that the Magical Towns designation lives up to its name.

-The Ministry of Tourism's updated criteria for Mexico's Magical Towns signify a pivotal shift towards sustainable and quality tourism.
-It's clear that enhancing local culture and community involvement is essential not just for attracting visitors but also for fostering a resilient economy.
+The recent announcement from the Ministry of Tourism regarding updated criteria for Mexico's Pueblos Mágicos marks a significant turning point in the approach to sustainable and quality tourism.
+This shift emphasizes the need for enhancing local culture and community involvement, which are crucial not only for drawing in visitors but also for building a resilient local economy.

 More articles you might like